 Being a small town, Trego does not have a public transit system used by locals to get to and from work.

-The percentage of people in Trego who are college-educated is somewhat higher than the average US community of 21.84%: 27.17% of adults in Trego have at least a bachelor's degree.
+The overall education level of Trego is somewhat higher than in the average US city of 21.84%: 27.17% of adults 25 and older in the town have at least a bachelor's degree.

 The people who call Trego home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Trego residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Trego include German, Irish, Scottish, English, and Norwegian.